GuilleMGN/Project3-Group3/README.md

 Specifically, the contract allows the deployer (end user) to choose whether or not the contract should have the option to issue refunds to its contributors.

+## Limitations
+* Using streamlit enabled us to fabricate a front-end, but we spent time troubleshooting streamlit specific errors.
+* We imported the ERC721 contract as a base, but did not explore whether there were other contracts available.
+* We weren't able to implement the solc-x libary in Python.
+Updating the .sol file in remix and exporting the bytecode and abi for use in VS-code was unwieldy and limited the number of iterations of the .sol file that we could do.

 ## Conclusion

 ## Contributors